Young Men and Addiction

 - Clinical staff available to help with detox and withdrawal symptoms 24/7

-- No access to drugs or alcohol
+- No access to alcohol or other substances

 - Provides a structured environment